codingMustache/codingMustache/README.md

 ## Joke of the Day

-I always wanted to look into why I procrastinate, but I keep putting it off.
+Feeling pretty proud of myself.
+The Sesame Street puzzle I bought said 3-5 years, but I finished it in 18 months.

 ## Daily Trivia

-Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. 44.1 kHz
+ 1. Broadwell
- 2. 32.0 kHz
+ 2. Coffee Lake
- 3. 1.5 MHz
+ 3. Skylake
- 4. 20.5 kHz
+ 4. Sandy Bridge

 <details>
   <summary>Answer</summary>
-  44.1 kHz
+  Coffee Lake
 </details>